-But for those of us who aren’t that into berry chai madness with a dash of cinnamon and date sugar, theres the savory staples.
+But for those of us who aren’t that into berry chai madness with a dash of cinnamon and date sugar, there are the savory staples.
 So, I took on the Power Bowl challenge, filling my plate with nothing but clean eats, and twisting the bowl trend to my needs.
 The kind that get your mouth watering and don’t have to be sipped through a straw.
 That makes a real breakfast.

 Take your star fruit smoothie and shove it.
 This bowl is what I’m craving.